 (This content has been withheld because of exemptions in the Freedom of Information Act 2000) (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 Penalties can only be recovered through civil recovery routes.
-If you do not pay a penalty to which you are liable we may take legal action against you or your business.
+If you do not pay a penalty to which you are liable we may impose further measures includinng suspending or deregistering the business or legal action against you or your business.

 Previous page